 Where to check for alerts

-You can get bushfire alerts from any of the following:
+You can view current bushfire alerts and warnings from any of the following: